mozilla-l10n/localizer-documentation/src/tools/pontoon/glossary.md

 Translation memory is a list of all approved translations for any string.
 It can be leveraged to provide suggestions when translating new content.

-TMX, or Translation Memory eXchange, is a standard file format used in the translation industry to represent and exchange translation memories.
-Pontoon Translation memory can be downloaded in the TMX format.
+`TMX`, or *Translation Memory eXchange*, is a standard file format used in the translation industry to represent and exchange translation memories.
+Pontoon Translation memory can be downloaded in the `TMX` format.

 ## Translation mode